 1. We want to make sure that all players are given the opportunity to play and train in a safe and challenging environment.

 2. We want to accurately assess and evaluate all players to be able to place them accordingly.
 We seek to place all players in an environment that suits their needs.

 It is not always easy as a parent, but it is very important to be realistic and realize that playing on the first team is not the #1 priority.
 We would hate to see a player lose confidence in his or her skills because the player was misplaced on a team that didn’t fit his or her needs.
 The placement of players is the key to ensure players enjoy the experience and are given the opportunity to develop.

 We continue to monitor the development of all players in the travel program throughout the year.
 We aim to develop all of the players within the program and will move players from team to team if it will benefit the player or players in question.
 In the end, we ask that both players and parents worry less about being placed on a particular team and to focus on enjoying the privilege and reward of being placed on a travel team.

 Several factors are considered in the evaluation process.

 - Playing ability

 We all know that ability is important, but as in life, not the only factor that determines where you end up.
-We gather information from a variety of sources to ensure we have the data needed to place players on the right team for the 2021-2022 seasons.
+We gather information from a variety of sources to ensure we have the data needed to place players on the right team.
 As part of the process we will run programs in the Spring that will provide us with information on all interested players and help us with the team selection.